SanyamSatia/Flix/README.md

 The following **optional** features are implemented:

 - [x] Add a tab bar for Now Playing or Top Rated movies.
+- [x] User can search for a movie.
+- [x] Customize the navigation bar.
 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.